-The Australian Academy of Technology and Engineering (ATSE) is pleased to invite you to an important discussion about the emerging issues for the Agriculture and Food sector in the wake of the COVID-19 pandemic.
+The Australian Academy of Technology and Engineering (ATSE) held an important discussion about the emerging issues for the Agriculture and Food sector in the wake of the COVID-19 pandemic.

 The devastating effects of the pandemic on both human health and global economies have been widely publicised.
 What has been less publicised are the impacts on that most basic of human needs, food and nutritional security both now and in the future.

 Our agri-food systems need to be urgently re-thought and re-modelled as supply chains for inputs, for labour and for produce have proven to be not fit for service in an era of global pandemics.
 We have not been isolated from this in Australia with the sight of empty supermarket shelves sparking panic.

 In addition, the agri-food’s long-time dependence on a largely itinerant, lowly-paid, seasonal labour force is currently having major detrimental impacts on the harvest of major crops as the supply chain of international backpackers and regional workers has dried up due to travel and quarantine restrictions.

 Has the era of the ‘global supermarket’ passed or does it just need re-tweaking?
 What can be done to make our agri-food systems more robust, more resilient and more adaptable?

 Professor Reeves provided some examples of the challenges for our agri-food systems and suggested some ideas for the ways ahead.